forestgrape/coronavirus/index.md

 The more common Covid-19 in a region is, the more likely it is, that an observed infection is Covid-19 and not flu/common cold.
 In my case - South East Switzerland, a day hike away from Northern-Italy - Covid-19 is/was (as of March 2020) the most prevalent disease.

 * Sars-CoV-2 can infect most locations in the respiratory tract except the vocal folds and the trachea.
 So all respiratory symptoms except a hoarse voice and upper cough can indicate a SARS-CoV-2 infection.
-* Moreover the widespread protection measures in place against Covid-19, protect against all respiratory diseases, so most respiratory diseases are not very common currently.
-This makes Covid-19 in many regions the most prevalent respiratory disease.
-So respiratory symptoms means being careful.
-* avoiding respiratory diseases is important, because Covid-19 symptoms can be similar.
-This means avoiding situations where infecting others is likely and even can mean quarantine and figuring out all the people one could have infected and informing them to watch for symptoms.
+* Moreover the widespread protection measures in place against Covid-19, protect against all respiratory diseases, so respiratory diseases other than Covid are not common right now in many regions.
+So respiratory symptoms means being careful and even can mean figuring out all the people one could have infected and informing them to watch for symptoms.
 * Every morning first smell and then taste your favorite breakfast drink.
 * Measure the temperature several times every day and best in the same situations and record the values.
 An increased temperature can be an early sign of a possible Sars-CoV-2 infection.
 However many people have only a slight increase, which doesn't "meet the definition of fever", see [Covid-19 symptoms](#symptoms).
 Keep in mind that the temperature varies during a day and with the activities performed.
 That's why several measurements.

     > It's time [for medicine] to move on from digitalization and black-white schemes to the continuous color-space of Bayesian statistics.
 There's no hard border for fever at 37.5 or at 38 degrees.

-### Estimate and adaptive Plan
+### Estimate and Adaptive Planning
-For virus spread and infection always some unpredictability/randomness is involved.
+While we often prefer straight plans, adaptive planning is more suitable here.
+Like a game plan where one starts with a plan but needs to adapt depending on the moves of the adversary players.
+Viruses behave like adversary players and unpredictability/randomness is involved.
 One reason is that virions cannot move directed and so their movement is mostly random.
-So its adaptive planning since plans may need to be changed or adapted.
-Like a game plan where one starts with a plan but needs to adapt depending on the moves of the adversary players.
-Nevertheless to some extend risky situations can be estimated.
-E.g. a few days before visiting the grand grand parents, going out late every evening in densely populated pubs may not be the best idea.
+Nevertheless probabilities can be estimated.
+E.g. a few days before visiting the grand grand parents, going out late every evening in densely populated pubs is not be the best idea.

-Possibly increased infection risk:<!--todo separate immune system/locations-->
+Possibly increased infection risk:<!--todo separate immune system/locations--> [in work]
-* **Increased Exposure to Viruses**:being in a densely populated indoor spaces and very close range face to face talking, airplanes
+* **Increased Exposure to Viruses**:being in a densely populated indoor spaces and very close range face to face talking
 * **Increased Susceptibility to Viruses**: diminished immune system

-So its important to keep benefits and risks in mind and decide (of course that's depending on the personal situation)
+So its important to keep benefits and risks in mind and think ahead (of course that's depending on the personal situation)
 * whether and when to take the risks
 * whether to take additional carefulness otherwhere.
 E.g. in the Tour the France not a single cyclist has caught Covid-19 [to be checked].
 This likely because they avoided most risks except for excessive sports.

 ### Live Healthily